REVELATION 12 - THE WOMAN

 11 And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.

 12 Therefore rejoice, ye heavens, and ye that dwell in them.
-Woe to the inhabiters of the earth (Israel) and of the sea (the Gentiles)! for the devil is come down unto you, having great wrath, because he knoweth that he hath but a short time.
+Woe to the inhabiters of the earth (Israel) and of the sea (the Gentile nations)! for the devil is come down unto you, having great wrath, because he knoweth that he hath but a short time.

-13 And when the dragon saw that he was cast unto the earth (to Israel), he persecuted the woman (headquartered in Jerusalem) which brought forth the man child (Acts 8:1 describes the Jews instigating "great persecution" against the Church in Jerusalem, only a few years after its inception, and therefore only a few years into the fifth millennium).
+13 And when the dragon saw that he was cast unto the earth (to Israel), he persecuted the woman (at that time headquartered in Jerusalem) which brought forth the man child (Acts 8:1 describes the Jews instigating "great persecution" against the Church in Jerusalem, only a few years after its inception, and therefore only a few years into the fifth millennium).

-15 And the serpent cast out of his mouth water as a flood (lit. a river, denoting false "Christian" teachings, e.g. as testified in the book of Galatians) after the woman, that he might cause her to be carried away of the flood.
+15 And the serpent cast out of his mouth water as a flood (intense persecution) after the woman, that he might cause her to be carried away of the flood.

-16 And (but) the earth helped the woman, and the earth opened her mouth, and swallowed up the flood which the dragon cast out of his mouth (this is very figurative language.
-The earliest persecutions of the Church, as testified throughout the New Testament, came from the Jews.
-In the 67-70AD war, the entire Jewish nation was brought to its knees.
-In the process, the earth of Israel devoured the Jews, bringing their persecutions of the Church to an end).
+16 And (But) the earth helped the woman, and the earth opened her mouth, and swallowed up the flood which the dragon cast out of his mouth (the earliest persecutions of the Church, as testified throughout the New Testament, came from the Jews.
+In the 67-70AD war, the entire Jewish nation was destroyed.
+Figuratively therefore, the earth of Israel devoured the Jews, bringing their persecution of the Church, for the most part, to an end).

 17 And the dragon was wroth with the woman, and went to make war with the remnant of her seed (God's loyal people in other locations), which keep the commandments of God, and have the testimony of Jesus Christ (note the description of a true believer here: one who keeps God's commandments and accepts the testimony of Jesus, as found in Scripture.
-Jews will acknowledge the former, "Christians", to a degree, the latter, but very few people accept and teach both).
+Jews will acknowledge the former, "Christians" of this world, to a degree, the latter, but very few people accept and teach both).

 So we see that Revelation chapter 12 gives us a brief overview of God's dealings with His faithful people, be they Jews or Christians, during the first half of the "Times of the Gentiles", i.e. the 1260 year period running from 575BC until 685AD.
 Even though the Holy Land was controlled by foreign occupiers, God looked after His faithful people, wherever they found themselves.
 Revelation chapter 13 follows on with the second 1260 year period, completing the 2520 years of Gentile occupation of Jerusalem, and persecution of God's people.